lavanyagarg112/react-web-forum/README.md

 Favourites: Users can mark posts as favourite if they wish to view them later/ follow the post.
 They can remove it from favourites anytime

+Responsive: Responsive on mobile

+Tokens: JWT Tokens for authentication

 ## Technology Stack

 Backend: Ruby on Rails